×

 Rule 1:

-• I have an apple.
-(Refers to a random apple)
+• I have an apple. (some apple, not specified)

-• I ate pinapple at home.
-(No article is required)
+• I ate pineapple at home. (no article needed for the mass noun here)

-• I have eaten the apples again (Refers to the apple i have eaten earlier)
+• I have eaten the apples again. (refers to specific apples)

 Rule 2: